 Sublingual vs. Oral Immunotherapy for Food Allergy: Identifying the Right Approach

-Allergen immunotherapy is currently being studied for use in the treatment of IgE-mediated food allergy to the most common foods, including peanut, tree nut, milk and egg.
-Two modalities, oral immunotherapy (OIT) and sublingual immunotherapy (SLIT), have shown great promise.
-Both OIT and SLIT have been able to desensitize subjects to varying degrees, but the two treatment methods differ in doses that can be achieved, duration of treatment, safety profile and ease of use outside the research setting, among other aspects.
+Allergen immunotherapy is currently being studied for use in the treatment of IgE-mediated food allergy to the most common foods, (including peanut, tree nut, egg and milk allergy treatment).
+Two modalities, oral immunotherapy (OIT) and sublingual immunotherapy (SLIT) for food allergy treatment, have shown great promise.
+Both OIT and SLIT have been able to desensitize subjects to varying degrees, but the two food allergy treatment methods differ in doses that can be achieved, duration of treatment, safety profile and ease of use outside the research setting, among other aspects.
 OIT and sublingual allergy medication show great promise, and a widespread treatment for food allergy may be within reach.

 Can a Radical New Treatment Save Children With Severe Food Allergies?
 The New York Times, 2013